Model/Engine size: SD4 Dynamic 5 door

 The amount of space in both the front and rear passenger compartments is good, and although the boot is a reasonable size, there are certainly rivals with larger luggage space.
 However this is supposed to be a small, efficient Range Rover so a compromise here is perfectly acceptable.

-So, can the Evoque combine good economy with real off-road ability?
+So, can the Range Rover Evoque Dynamic combine good economy with real off-road ability?
 Does the efficiency of the car – for example its low rolling resistance tyres – compromise its off-road ability?
 Our main off-road test route, the Wayfarers Way, is actually a public road – you need road tax and insurance to drive on it – but it’s a road that only specially-prepared Land Rover Defenders and the like can normally negotiate successfully.
 So would a completely standard Range Rover Evoque, with road-biased tyres, stand any chance of making it over the mountain and out of the other end?
 Watch the video

 The road had actually been closed for two years and it had just reopened days before our test.
 Maintenance work had been carried out, as it had become completely impassable.
 The Wayfarers Way winds up over the Berwyn Hills and then back down the other side.
 It starts off with a combination of rocky inclines and large pools of water.
 Already, at certain points, the Evoque was close to its limit in terms of ground clearance, but with careful positioning it made it through this section without any unwelcome scrapes.